OctopusDeploy/docs/docs/administration/sync-instances/index.md

 We make that recommendation because, as you'll soon see, there are a lot of business rules and decisions to make.

-Our solutions team has written a sample PowerShell tool, [SpaceCloner](https://github.com/OctopusDeployLabs/SpaceCloner), you can use as a reference or example for your syncing process.
+The Octopus team has written a sample PowerShell tool, [SpaceCloner](https://github.com/OctopusDeployLabs/SpaceCloner), you can use as a reference or example for your syncing process.
 A lot of this documentation used lessons from writing that tool.
 While the SpaceCloner supports syncing instances with a known delta, we recommend using that tool as a guide.
 It was created with specific use cases in mind and probably won't support your hyper-specific use case.

 ## Syncing Process